 It looks like the Swiss-based brand Saint Honore Paris, a French company that has a number of great models in its portfolio, but is still quite inconsistent when it comes to design, has finally found a contractor capable of making fine ceramic components for their fashion watches.
 Unlike Hermes, another French fashion house that has enough resources to get the best industrial designers and the best mechanical movements for their timekeepers, SHP is forced to move by really small increments towards their goal of becoming a great name in the industry.
-Still, they do make the progress and, around a month ago, the company has expanded its Opera line with a ceramic ladies watch, and now they introduce a sporty Saint Honore Worldcode Chronograph in Black Ceramic (ref.
+Still, they do make the progress and, around a month ago, the company has expanded its Opera line with a ceramic wristwatch designed for ladies, and now they introduce a sporty Saint Honore Worldcode Chronograph in Black Ceramic (ref.
 890128 71CIN).

 For a reason that I can’t really fathom, the Swiss company decided to equip the ceramic version of the Saint Honore Worldcode Chronograph with a quartz movement.
 Although the choice of caliber makes the watch more accurate, reliable and, possibly, increases their profit margin, the quartz mechanism also detracts significantly from the timekeeper’s mojo: a thing, which is highly sought-after by men when it comes to buying cars, bikes and, yes, watches.